Micron Technology: China probes US chip maker for cybersecurity risks as tech tension escalates – KION546

 Risks expected

 Shares in Micron sank 4.4% on Wall Street Friday following the news, the biggest drop in more than three months.
+On Monday, they closed another 1.2% lower.
 Micron derives more than 10% of its revenue from China.

 In an earlier filing, the Idaho-based company had warned of such risks.